-In the current TIP, capital funding is designated for TTA and LCPA between 2012 and 2015.
-Capital funding for Wayne Express was based on the ratio of operating revenues between Wayne Express and TTA.
+In the current TIP, capital funding is designated for TTA, ABS and LCPA between 2016 and 2019.
 To project future capital funding amounts, a 3% inflation rate was applied to the TIP funding, beginning in 2016.
-As with bicycle and pedestrian funds, locally available transit funding sources may have changed due to MAP-21 and the Huntington urbanized area's Transportation Management Area (TMA) status.
-Since new projections are not available for these modified programs, current funding levels are assumed to continue.
-Approximately \$63.4 million, \$7.3 million, and \$8.3 million will be available in capital revenues for TTA, Wayne Express, and LCPA respectively.
+As with bicycle and pedestrian funds, locally available transit funding sources may have changed due to the FAST Act and the Huntington urbanized area's Transportation Management Area (TMA) status.
 The desired fleet expansion and replacement schedule currently outpaces the revenues available.
 As a result, transit capital and operating costs are assumed equal to available revenue levels.